 Director of Christian Education and Youth Programs – News

-You can now find all Children’s Worship videos and files on the church website.
+You can now find all previous Children’s Worship videos and files on the church website.
 Save this link so you can get to it easily.
-Files will be added each week, and an email will be sent to let you know when the content is available. https://www.bowerhillchurch.org/worship/worship-childrens-education/
+Files are added each week, so check back often for the newest content. https://www.bowerhillchurch.org/worship/worship-childrens-education/